Why SpringBoot is so popular and how to learn SpringBoot effectively?

 I don’t think one can sit and learn everything about a framework in one go.
 I follow an iterative approach.

-Iteration 1: Follow some Quick Start Guide and create a project with all the dependencies set and build a Todo application (Todo is the new HellowWorld right :-)).
-It gives confidence when you successfully run a sample application.
+Iteration 1: Follow some Quick Start Guide, create a project with all the dependencies set, and build a Todo application (Todo is the new HelloWorld, right? :-)).
+It gives you confidence when you successfully run a sample application.

-Iteration 2: Read the official documentation It is very important to understand what problem this particular framework is trying to solve and in what scenarios this framework is suitable and where it is not a good choice.
-In this regard, Spring framework documentation is awesome and too long too (800+ pages) :-).
+Iteration 2: Read the official documentation.
+It is very important to understand what problem this particular framework is trying to solve and in what scenarios this framework is suitable and where it is not a good choice.
+In this regard, the Spring framework documentation is awesome and very long too (800+ pages) :-).

-Iteration 4: Dig deep into framework’s source code and see how you can customize the framework
+Iteration 4: Dig deep into the framework’s source code and see how you can customize the framework.

 3. Learn how SpringBoot AutoConfiguration works